Tips To Protect Yourself From Identity Theft

 Be Careful Online

 Be extra cautious when shopping online, especially if you are using a public computer or purchasing from an unfamiliar website.
 Also be on the lookout for phishing emails and websites, which attempt to solicit personal information that can be used to steal your identity.

 Check your credit report once per year and look for any errors or unauthorized purchases made in the past 12 months.
 If you suspect someone has gotten access to your account information, check your credit report more frequently.
 You may need to hire a consumer protection law firm to oversee your credit report dispute and restore your credit score following identity theft.

-The state of Virginia a offers a downloadable guide called “How to Avoid Identity Theft.”, as found here.
+The state of Virginia offers a downloadable guide called “How to Avoid Identity Theft.”.